COMING AUGUST 2026! WAITLIST NOW OPEN!

-"The goal of early childhood education should be to activate the child's own natural desire to learn through a child-centered education approach." - Dr. Maria Montessori, who championed the Montessori Method.
+"The goal of early childhood education should be to activate the child's own natural desire to learn through a child-centered education approach."

 The Montessori Method, a renowned approach to child-centered education, was developed by Dr. Maria Montessori over 100 years ago.
 This method is founded on the belief that children learn most effectively when they are treated as capable individuals, given the freedom to explore, discover, and learn at their own pace within a carefully prepared environment.